Scene Structure Guidance Network: Unfolding Graph Partitioning into Pixel-Wise Feature Learning: Methodology

 \subsection{Analysis}

 To the best of our knowledge, the SSGNet is the first to unfold the eigen-decomposition problem into a learnable network.
 To validate its effectiveness, we provide a series of analyses on SSGNet.

-First, we analyze our loss function in \eqnref{eq:loss} by tuning the hyper-parameter $\lambda$ used as a balancing term between $\mathcal{L}_{spatial}$ and $\mathcal{L}_{eigen}$.
+First, we analyze our loss function in \cref{eq:loss} by tuning the hyper-parameter $\lambda$ used as a balancing term between $\mathcal{L}_{spatial}$ and $\mathcal{L}_{eigen}$.
 In our experiment, the best performance is obtained with $\lambda=40$.
-In \Figref{lambda}, we show the visualization results for three different $\lambda$ values, including $\lambda$ = 0, 40, and 1000.
+In \cref{lambda}, we show the visualization results for three different $\lambda$ values, including $\lambda$ = 0, 40, and 1000.
 When $\lambda$ is set to 0, $\mathcal{L}_{spatial}$ is not forced enough to give a sparsity penalty across eigenvectors, which leads to the degenerate case.
 Otherwise, if $\lambda$ is set to 1000, the image is not well-segmented because the overwhelming majority of $\mathcal{L}_{spatial}$ causes undesirable seams on the image.
-From this, we can see that the absence of either one leads to an undesirable situation, which emphasizes the role of each of the two terms in our loss functions.

 Next, we demonstrate that our SSGNet yields task-specific structural guidance features.
 As we highlighted, the SSGNet can be embedded in baseline networks.
 When the pretrained SSGNet is attached to baseline networks, the network parameters on SSGNet are finetuned to produce guidance features suitable for each task as the training proceeds.
-In \Figref{iteration}, we visualize how the eigenvectors from SSGNet change at each iteration during finetuning, including joint depth upsampling~\cite{dong2022learning} and single image denoising~\cite{zhang2022idr}.
+In \cref{iteration}, we visualize how the eigenvectors from SSGNet change at each iteration during finetuning, including joint depth upsampling~\citep{dong2022learning} and single image denoising~\citep{zhang2022idr}.

-The joint depth upsampling needs accurate object boundaries as a prior~\cite{li2014similarity}.
+The joint depth upsampling needs accurate object boundaries as a prior~\citep{li2014similarity}.
 For obvious reasons, an objective function in the joint depth upsampling encourages a greater focus on reconstructing object boundaries.
-As shown in \Figref{iteration}(a), our SSGNet generates attentive features on them during fine-tuning.
+As shown in \cref{iteration}(a), our SSGNet generates attentive features on them during fine-tuning.
 In addition, for image denoising, it is essential to preserve fine detailed textures.
-In \Figref{iteration}(b), with the meaningful scene structures from our SSGNet, the plausible result is inferred as well.
-We claim that it is possible for our SSGNet to capture informative and task-specific structures through gradient updates from backpropagation~\cite{lecun1989backpropagation}.
-We will describe the experimental details and SSGNet's quantitative benefits on each task in \secref{exp}.
+In \cref{iteration}(b), with the meaningful scene structures from our SSGNet, the plausible result is inferred as well.
+We claim that it is possible for our SSGNet to capture informative and task-specific structures through gradient updates from backpropagation~\citep{lecun1989backpropagation}.
+We will describe the experimental details and SSGNet's quantitative benefits on each task in \cref{exp}.